tobby-lie/spoify-slack-song-voting/README.md

 ### AWS Resources utilized + purposes

 1. AWS Lambdas
    1. `spotify-slack-bot-lambda-poc` is responsible for handling incoming requests from the Slack API such as events and slash commands.
+This Lambda is exposed as a function url so that it can accept incoming Slack requests.
    2. `spotify-slack-bot-put-survey-songs-lambda-poc` when a poll is initiated, the song titles for the vote are sent to an SQS queue so that they can be stored in the dynamodb table.
 This is decoupled as slash commands must complete in 3 seconds or less, or else a timeout error is returned.
 Writing to SQS takes less time than writing to DynamoDB which does take longer than 3 seconds.
 This Lambda is triggered by an SQS (will be described below).
 2. SQS
    1. `spotify-slack-bot-sqs-poc` as mentioned, SQS is required so the process of storing song poll song titles is decoupled from request handling.